edreamleo/python-to-coffeescript/README.md

 This is the readme file for python_to_coffeescript.py.
 It explains what the script does, why I created it, how to use the script.
 A last section explains why the code is as it is and how it may evolve.
-Full source code for the script is in its [github repository]().
-This script is offered under the terms of the [MIT License]().
+Full source code for the script is in its [github repository](https://github.com/edreamleo/python-to-coffeescript).
+This script is offered under the terms of [Leo's MIT License](http://leoeditor.com/license.html).

 ### Overview

-This script makes a [coffeescript]() (.coffee) file in the output directory for each source file listed on the command line (wildcard file names are supported).
+This script makes a [coffeescript](http://coffeescript.org/) (.coffee) file in the output directory for each source file listed on the command line (wildcard file names are supported).
 This script never creates directories automatically, nor does it overwrite .coffee files unless the --overwrite command-line option is in effect.

 This script merely converts python syntax to the roughly equivalent coffeescript syntax.
 It knows nothing about coffeescript semantics.
 It is intended *only* to help start creating coffeescript code from an existing python code base.